 The upfront cost of any pedigree dog is a lot of money.
 Purchasing a pedigree puppy from a reputable breeder can set you back thousands of dollars and in 2011, one Tibetan Mastiff was even bought in China for 10 million yuan – that’s about $1.5 million!
 Dog breeds such as French bulldogs and the samoyed are amongst some of the most expensive but it’s not just the initial payment that can be pricey.

-- Reduced genetic diversity.
-This is an inevitable result of years of selective breeding.
-It’s exactly what conservationists try to avoid when managing animals in the wild or in zoo populations.
-The consequences are hereditary diseases, often associated with the desired physical trait that the dog has been bred for.
-For example, Welsh Springer Spaniels are prone to glaucoma and hip dysplasia.
-Dalmatians are prone to Hip Dysplasia too, along with Urinary Stones and Seizures.
-All the “flat-faced” breeds, including the highly popular Pug, suffer breathing problems caused by restricted airways.
+Whilst you might like the look of a particular dog, it can come at a cost.
+The consequences of some pedigree dogs are hereditary diseases, often associated with the desired physical trait that the dog has been bred for.
+For example, Welsh springer spaniels are prone to glaucoma and hip dysplasia.
+Dalmatians are prone to hip dysplasia too, along with urinary stones and seizures.
+All the “flat-faced” breeds, including the popular pug, suffer breathing problems caused by restricted airways.
 Treatment isn’t always affordable, not to mention the dog’s potentially poor quality of life.